Douma, Syria

-Douma (دُومَا) is a city in Syria.
+Douma or Duma (دُومَا) is a city in Syria.
 Its centre is about 10 km northeast of the centre of Damascus.
-Being the capital of Rif Dimashq Governorate, the city is also the administrative centre of Douma District.
+Being a part of Rif Dimashq Governorate, the city is also the administrative centre of Douma District.
 Douma is a major city of the region known as Ghouta, for the peri-urban settlements to the east and south of Damascus.

 History

-City in the Syrian Civil War (2012–2018)
+City in the Syrian civil war (2012–2018)

 During the Syrian Civil War, Douma was a major flashpoint and witnessed numerous demonstrations against the Syrian government and armed clashes against the Syrian Army and security forces during the early stages of the conflict.

 On 30 January 2012, the Syrian Army gained control of the city after the Battle of Douma, a major operation against the opposition armed groups in Rif Dimashq Governorate.